 Simon Schwörer, PhD – Principal Investigator

-In his free time, Simon likes to run along Lake Michigan, cook and try out new recipes, explore the Chicago restaurant scene, follow his favorite soccer team, SC Freiburg, and hang out with his cat, Laury.
+In his free time, Simon likes to run along Lake Michigan, cook and try out new recipes, explore the Chicago restaurant scene, follow his favorite soccer team and hang out with his cat Laury.

 Favorite metabolite: Proline

-Marta joined the Schwörer Lab in August 2023 after rotating in the Lab in the spring quarter.
-Her project focuses on the metabolic control of CAF plasticity in tumors.
+Marta joined the Schwörer Lab in August 2023 after rotating in the Lab in the Spring quarter.
+Her project focuses on the metabolic control of CAF heterogeneity and plasticity in tumors.
 Marta is interested in mitochondrial biology and understanding drug mechanisms.

 In her free time, Marta enjoys aerial arts (think circus), hiking, scuba diving, snowboarding, cooking, and eating good food.